Who we are

 We Are Growing in the Good News of Jesus Christ

 We want to know Jesus Christ and become like him.
 We seek to live the beautiful life that Jesus taught and modeled for us.

 Spirituality goes wrong when it focuses on rules.
-It also goes wrong when it says to follow your heart.
-Our spiritual life is based on something different than either of these the grace of God, given through Jesus Christ.
+It also goes wrong when it says just follow your heart.
+Our spiritual life is based on something different than either of these: the grace of God, given through Jesus Christ.

 The free gift of Jesus Christ calls us to give our lives fully to him.
 Through various spiritual practices, we are all on the journey to become more like Christ.

 We Love One Another as the Church